Cyril Hazard: The discovery of quasars

-Measurements taken by Cyril Hazard and John Bolton during one of the occultations using the Parkes Radio Telescope allowed Maarten Schmidt to optically identify the object and obtain an optical spectrum using the 200-inch Hale Telescope on Mount Palomar.
+Radio measurements taken by Cyril Hazard and John Bolton during one of the occultations using the Parkes Radio Telescope allowed Maarten Schmidt to optically identify the object and obtain an optical spectrum using the 200-inch Hale Telescope on Mount Palomar.
 This spectrum revealed the same strange emission lines.
 Schmidt realized that these were actually spectral lines of hydrogen redshifted at the rate of 15.8 percent.
 This discovery showed that 3C 273 was receding at a rate of 47,000 km/s.